mz4/Crumbs/docs/frontend.md

 Our goal is for Hooks to cover all use cases for classes as soon as possible.
 It is an early time for Hooks, and some third-party libraries might not be compatible with Hooks at the moment.

-Lifecycle methods
+<h4>Lifecycle methods</h4>
 constructor: Function components don’t need a constructor.
-componentDidMount, componentDidUpdate, componentWillUnmount: The useEffect Hook can express all combinations of these (including less common cases)
+componentDidMount, componentDidUpdate, componentWillUnmount: The useEffect Hook can express all combinations of these

 We recommend to split state into multiple state variables based on which values tend to change together.

 ```javascript
 function Box() {
   const [position, setPosition] = useState({ left: 0, top: 0 });